-Furthermore, spending the Easter 2023 holidays in Agrigento, you'll get the chance to visit Realmonte.
+Furthermore, spending the Easter holiday in Italy 2024 holidays in Agrigento, you'll get the chance to visit Realmonte.
 Here's where an authentic spectacle of nature known as the Scala dei Turchi awaits you.
 It's a long stretch of white limestone rock sculpted by the wind to form a large staircase leading directly to the sea.
 When the sun goes down it turns pink, offering sunsets that take your breath away.
-Explore the Valley of the Temples❯

 1. Sorrento and its surroundings

-Sorrento is the perfect destination for the Easter holidays 2023 because it's a small treasure chest with a bit of everything inside.
+Sorrento is the perfect destination for the Easter holiday in Italy 2024 because it's a small treasure chest with a bit of everything inside.
 It's a bustling little town where you can find wonderful corners to relax between the scent of citrus fruits and the colors of bougainvillea.
 However, here you will also find trendy shops, restaurants where you can taste the excellent local cuisine, or theaters and clubs for a night.